xHammer419x/RPi-HomeLab/README.md

 - Connect your micro SD card to your RPi.
 - Connect your power supply and turn on your RPi.

-##Docker
+## Docker
-In order to begin preparing our home lab environment, we'll want to install []
+In order to begin preparing our home lab environment, we'll want to install [Docker](https://www.docker.com/) to manage our applications in containers, a package of software that includes every file and dependency needed to run an application.
+Deploying containers offer high maneuverabilty for applications within and between enivronments.